Hashir-Jamil/LongBox/LOG.md

 ## Thursday, March 14th, 2024

-    Eric: Refactored all Comic Repo Panel logic into its respected controller class, removal of unused code and imports, and multiple bug fixes such as fixing imporper comics opening, multiple tables loading, improper refreshing, and improper favoriting
+    Eric: Refactored all Comic Repo Panel logic into its respected controller class, removal of unused code and imports, and multiple bug fixes such as fixing imporper comics opening, multiple tables loading, improper refreshing, and improper favouriting

 ## Friday, March 15th, 2024